brewster/auger/README.md

 ## Command Line Auto-completion for aug tool

-BASH completion (with a rolling cache, if you're incredibly impatient like me...):
+BASH completion (with file completion and a rolling cache, if you're incredibly impatient like me):
 ```bash
 _augcomp()
 {